 Personal Care Assistant (PCA) Services

-PCA services are not covered by private insurance or Medicare but they can be covered by Medicaid.
+Personal Care Assistant services are not covered by private insurance or Medicare.
+However, they can be covered by Medicaid.
 If a client is eligible for Medicaid reimbursement, we can help you with the paperwork required for Medicaid coverage for your Personal Care Assistant services.

 Activities of daily living (ADLs)

 A PCA worker may assist the person with the following ADLs:

 - Dressing – Including application of clothing and special appliances or wraps

 - Grooming – Including basic hair care, oral care, shaving, basic nail care, applying cosmetics and deodorant, care of eyeglasses and hearing aids